Westmeath county football team: 2001–present

 Westmeath staged a strong second half display to capture the 2008 Division 2 National Football League title for the third time, and the first since 2003 following a five-point win over Dublin at Páirc Tailteann in Navan.
 The scoreline in that game was Westmeath 0–15, Dublin 0–10.

 Dublin defeated Westmeath by 27 points in the 2009 Leinster SFC quarter-final. Ó Flatharta resigned as Westmeath manager after the team's defeat to neighbour Meath on 11 July 2009.

 The county board, searching for a manager after the resignation of Ó Flatharta, appointed Brendan Hackett as manager in September 2009, with the choice of someone who had not managed at that level for many years seen as unexpected.
 Hackett included Michael Carruth as a masseur and Eoin Rheinisch as part of "physical preparations" on his backroom team.
 Westmeath embarked on a second successive league campaign without winning a game and the team was relegated to Division 3 of the National Football League.
 Hackett resigned in April 2010.
 He did not contest a single championship match.

 Under the management of Tom Cribbin the team reached consecutive Leinster SFC finals in 2015 and 2016.
 This was a first in the team's history.
 The team also won the 2017 NFL Division 4 title.
 Colin Kelly was appointed Cribbin's successor as Westmeath manager on a two-year term in late 2017 but left in mid-2018, citing family commitments.

 Jack Cooney's appointment as Westmeath senior manager was ratified in September 2018, making him the first Westmeath native to fill the role since 1992.
 Under Cooney's management the team won the 2019 O'Byrne Cup, its first time to win that competition since 1988.
 Later that year it won the 2019 NFL Division 3 title.
 In 2022, Westmeath won the inaugural Tailteann Cup, defeating Cavan in the final at Croke Park.
 Cooney resigned unexpectedly the following month, and was succeeded by Dessie Dolan.
+Dolan walked in August 2024.